saviogl/saviogl.github.io/_posts/2016-02-06-unix-overview-for-macosx-users-part-III.markdown

 - Sudo's configuration file, the sudoers file, is setup in such a way that the same sudoers file may be used on many machines.
 This allows for central administration while keeping the flexibility to define a user's privileges on a per-host basis.

 #Until the next post
-Today, we've covered some fundamental concepts that orchestrates and support a Unix based system.
-I consider those concepts base and required knowledge for anyone who will work with web development nowadays given the fact that Unix based systems are by far the most preferred servers to deploy modern applications.
+Today, we've covered some fundamental concepts that orchestrate and support a Unix based system.
+I consider those concepts base and required knowledge for anyone who works with web development nowadays given the fact that Unix based systems are by far the most preferred servers to deploy modern applications.